About the Book

 The book “Buenos Aires Subte - Linea A” is a collaboration between photographers Beatrice Murch, Jerry Nelson and editor Leandro Batlle.
 Upon hearing the distressing news that the “La Brugeoise” cars were being taken out of commission, Murch and Nelson formulated a plan to document the cultural heritage that would rapidly disappear.
 Taking the line from Plaza de Mayo, the photographers travelled the length of the line to Carabobo and back, descending at each stop to capture the journey along the A Line.
 Also captured in this book was the cars’ last day and the various celebrations and farewells that people had that day.
 Finally, a peek into the “depositorio” where the cars have been stored in Parque Patricios showing their final resting place documents the unfortunate ending to this amazing piece of Argentine cultural heritage.

-Beatrice Murch is a documentary and portrait photographer based in Buenos Aires.
+Beatrice Murch is a documentary and portrait photographer based in the Netherlands.
 Using natural light and a photojournalistic style she captures the natural beauty that is inside everyone and every environment.
 Beatrice loves to take pictures capturing overlooked scenes, environments and beautiful light.
 Most of all, she loves the trees of Buenos Aires which fascinated her upon her arrival in 2006.
 Her photos have been published in the New York Times, The Wall Street Journal, Latino Fox News, BBC, The Telegraph, Matador Network, Time Out Buenos Aires, Womankind Magazine, and The Argentina Independent, among other publications.
-With both North American and English roots, she traveled throughout South America, before making her home in Buenos Aires where she lives with her husband and young son.
+With North American and English roots, she traveled throughout South America, living in Buenos Aires for twelve years before moving to the Netherlands in 2018.